-This additional support is documented in an individual learning plan or behaviour support plan.
+This additional support is documented in an individual learning plan, pupil passport or behaviour plan.

 In consultation with the Deputy Head (Inclusion) and parents, short term targets are agreed which prioritise key areas of learning or behaviour to address and by which progress can be measured.